MicrosoftDocs/powerbi-docs/articles/powerbi-sql-server-analysis-services-tabular-data.md

 -   In order to connect to a live Analysis Services server, a Power BI Gateway - Enterprise must be installed and configured by an administrator.
 For more information, see [Configure a Power BI Analysis Services Connector](powerbi-gateway-enterprise.md).

--   When you use the gateawy, your data remains on-premises.
+-   When you use the gateway, your data remains on-premises.
 The reports you create based on that data are saved in the Power BI service.

 -   Q&A natural language querying is not currently available for live connections.
 Only cloud-based datasets are supported for Q&A.

  > **Note**: Working with live Analysis Services servers, along with Groups, are Pro features.
 [Learn more](powerbi-power-bi-pro-content-what-is-it.md).